Patient's Query

 Welcome to icliniq.com.

-Coming to your query, I will answer first your questions step by step.
-For you doubt regarding, could the tip of the catheter be grating at the bladder wall and causing bleeding.
-Yes, but chances are minute and the amount of blood is also less.
-You can say sometimes clots can appear occasionally but significant amounts like urine coming in bag is mixed with blood (red urine) is quite rare.
+Coming to your query, I will answer your questions step by step.
+For your doubt, could the tip of the catheter be grating against the bladder wall and causing bleeding?
+Yes, but the chances are minute, and the amount of blood is also less.
+You can say sometimes clots can appear occasionally, but significant amounts like urine coming in a bag mixed with blood (red urine) is quite rare.
 It is a known but uncommon problem.
-There are small tip catheter available but indication to put them is not to avoid hematuria rather they are used to decrease irritative symptoms of the catheter.
-No antibiotic is necessary after removal of catheter but you should not discontinue Tamsulosin.
-Rather I will suggest you to have a antibiotic course of five days right now as it will cover UTI (urinary tract infection) as one of the cause for hematuria.
-And virus infection will not aggravate moderate BHP to cause a blockage.
-Though the PSA was 6.0, still will suggest you to repeat it after 3 months once you are off catheter.
+There are small tip catheters available, but the indication to use them is not to avoid hematuria; rather, they are used to decrease irritative symptoms of the catheter.
+No antibiotic is necessary after removal of the catheter, but you should not discontinue Tamsulosin.
+Rather, I will suggest you have an antibiotic course of five days right now as it will cover UTI (urinary tract infection) as one of the causes for hematuria.
+A virus infection will not aggravate moderate BPH to cause a blockage.
+Though the PSA was 6.0, it still suggests that you repeat it after 3 months once you are off the catheter.

 Please do reply.